A broken nose, also called a nasal fracture, is a break or crack in a bone in your nose — often the bone over the bridge of your nose.

 - Wear a helmet during bicycle or motorcycle rides.

 X-rays and other imaging studies are usually unnecessary.
-However, your doctor may recommend a computerized tomography (CT) scan if the severity of your injuries makes a thorough physical exam impossible or if your doctor suspects you may have other injuries.
+However, a computerized tomography (CT) scan may be ordered if the severity of your injuries makes a thorough physical exam impossible or if your provider suspects you may have other injuries.

 If you have a minor fracture that hasn't caused your nose to become crooked or otherwise misshapen, you may not need professional medical treatment.
-Your doctor may recommend simple self-care measures, such as using ice on the area and taking over-the-counter pain medications.
+You may be fine just using ice on the area and taking over-the-counter pain medications.

-If you think you may have broken your nose, take these steps to reduce pain and swelling before seeing your doctor:
+If you think you may have broken your nose, take these steps to reduce pain and swelling: